zryska/Edge-Data-Store-Docs/V1/Administration/Administration.md

 uid: edgeSystemAdministration
 ---

-# Edge System administration
+# Edge Data Store administration

-The Edge System provides a number of administration level functions.
+The Edge Data Store provides a number of administration level functions.

-## Reset Edge System
+## Reset Edge Data Store

-Edge System provides a method of performing a complete reset of the product.
-When you perform a reset, all event data and Edge System configuration is deleted, and the product is restarted.
+Edge Data Store provides a method of performing a complete reset of the product.
+When you perform a reset, all event data and Edge Data Store configuration is deleted, and the product is restarted.

 **Note:** All configuration and stored data will be lost as a result of performing this action.

-To reset the Edge System, use any REST client and make a request using one of the following:
+To reset the Edge Data Store, use any REST client and make a request using one of the following:

 ```http
 Method: POST